Skip to main content

 Policies

-Policies are system-level Definitions that control where Workloads are deployed and how Component settings can be overridden per environment.
+Policies are system-level Definitions that control where Workloads are deployed and how Component settings can be overridden per Environment.
+Unlike Traits, which attach to a single Component, Policies apply to a Workload as a whole and are applied after Components and Traits are rendered.

 Under the hood, the Policy defines the Placement, an Open Cluster Management (OCM) resource that selects which clusters should receive a workload.
 The Environment (automatically with the Compute Pool) references the Policy.
 When you deploy a Workload to a Compute Pool, the Policy generates an OCM Placement that selects the target clusters.
 When clusters are added, removed, or change state, the Placement automatically updates its selections.